obalcells/Dratini/README.md

 This may not be the best chess engine, but it is a chess engine.

-It does minimax search with alpha-beta pruning together with some other optimizations such as null-move optimization and quiescence search.
-It uses a classical 2-dimensional array for representing the board.
-It might be slow, but still, it isn't easy to defeat it.
-I would guess that its ELO lies around 1400.
+It does minimax search with alpha-beta pruning together with some other optimizations such as magic-move generation, null-move optimization and quiescence search.
+The board representation is based on bitboards.
+The engine isn't that good yet, although it's not easy to defeat it (; It's ELO lies around 1400.

 ## Other engines and chess programming resources